flora-gr/coding-dojo/rendering/README.md

 2) From Code
 - Add this to your MaterialApp: showPerformanceOverlay: true
 - This will display the overlay directly on your app screen.
+- This is a debug-only tool and should not be used in production builds.